How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?

-When I studied the screenplays for these films, I perceive a pattern.
-The progression and the emotional response don't fit themes like in Star Wars, Strain, or even Avatar.
+When I studied the screenplay for 2001, I perceive a pattern.
+The progression and the emotional response don't fit themes I see in Star Wars, Strain, or even Avatar.

 In Sci-Fi, sometimes there's an emotional arc of horror: